ana-balica/ana-balica.github.io/_posts/2018-09-08-empathetic-bug-report.md

 wrong environment, misunderstanding of the feature (which admittedly can be a bug, but should have been caught during early discussions and refinement).

-Next time at work when you're ragging over a feature that doesn't work, don't forget to add *"for me"*.
+Next time at work when you're raging over a feature that doesn't work, don't forget to add *"for me"*.